 Leakage into the toilet bowl is usually due to a faulty component in the toilet tank.
 Here are the common sources of problems:

-- The water fill valve (Where water comes in from the wall) is leaking water slowly into the bowl
+- The water fill valve (where water enters from the wall) is slowly spilling water into the bowl.

-- The small plastic water fill tube is not aligned properly
+- The little plastic water fill tube is not correctly positioned.

-As the toilet system ages, the components of the system deteriorates in their efficiency and have a higher chance of breaking down.
+As the toilet system ages, the components of the system deteriorate in their efficiency and have a higher chance of breaking down.

-Instead of purchasing the individual flapper, water fill valve, rustproof bolts, small water fill tube, new float, new float metal bar, tank flush lever, new flapper chain, and the rubber seals separately, it is normally advisable to get a complete toilet overhaul replacement kit.
+Instead of purchasing the individual flapper, water fill valve, rustproof bolts, small water fill tube, new float, new float metal bar, tank flush lever, new flapper chain, and rubber seals separately, it is normally advisable to get a complete toilet overhaul replacement kit.

-A toilet overhaul kit is usually inexpensive and will fix all of your toilet leaking issues for a long time to come.
+A toilet overhaul kit is typically affordable and will solve all of your toilet leakage problems for a long time.